gyrdym/ml_algo/README.md

 ````
 </details>

-## Decision tree based classification
+## Decision tree-based classification

 Let's try to classify data from a well-known [Iris](https://www.kaggle.com/datasets/uciml/iris) dataset using a non-linear algorithm - [decision trees](https://en.wikipedia.org/wiki/Decision_tree)

 First, you need to download the data and place it in a proper place in your file system.
 To do so you should follow the
-instructions which are given in [Logistic regression](#logistic-regression) section.
+instructions which are given in the [Logistic regression](#logistic-regression) section.

 After loading the data, it's needed to preprocess it.
-We should drop `Id` column since the column doesn't make sense.
+We should drop the `Id` column since the column doesn't make sense.
-Also, we need to encode 'Species' column - originally, it contains 3 repeated string labels, to feed it to the classifier
+Also, we need to encode the 'Species' column - originally, it contains 3 repeated string labels, to feed it to the classifier
 it's needed to convert the labels into numbers:

 ```dart